TarynBeaupre/VideoGamed/README.md

 ![Banner](images/proposalCover.webp)

-Introducing "VideoGameTracker" – a platform for gamers to keep track of their favorite video games.
+Introducing "VideoGamed" – a platform for gamers to keep track of their favorite video games.
 Rate the latest games you've played, curate a wishlist and see daily rankings of the most popular video games on the marke!
 This app is for:

 -   New gamers who want to discover new games
 -   Experienced gamers who wish to organize their video game ratings